marijnh/Eloquent-JavaScript/06_object.md

 To use private instance properties, you must declare them.
 Regular properties can be created by just assigning to them, but private properties _must_ be declared in the class declaration to be available at all.

-This class implements an appliance for getting random whole number below a given maximum number.
+This class implements an appliance for getting a random whole number below a given maximum number.
 It only has one ((public)) property: `getNumber`.

 ```
 class RandomSource {